Ready to write a demand letter to your landlord? Use our free demand letter creator.

 How can I attend my small claims hearing? | In person.
 Many New York courts allow you to request a virtual hearing.
 However, it will be up to the judge to decide whether to accept a request for a virtual hearing. |

-People tend to think of court hearings as complicated, confusing, and emotionally intense events — but in the case of the Small Claims Court, it’s quite simple and straightforward.
+People tend to think of court hearings as complicated, confusing, and emotionally intense events — but in the case of the small claims courts, it’s quite simple and straightforward.

-Here we’ve laid out some of the main elements of a security deposit hearing:
+Here are some of the main elements of a security deposit hearing:

-If you and your landlord both attend the hearing, the judge will ask you both to show each other the evidence you’ve brought before the hearing officially begins.
-Then, the judge will ask you why you are suing, and your landlord will get the opportunity to present their side of the story.
+If you and your landlord attend the hearing, the judge will ask you to show each other the evidence you’ve brought before the hearing officially begins.
+Then, the judge will ask you why you are suing, and your landlord will get to present their side of the story.

 The judge will then ask you to show them your evidence.

-Sometimes, the judge will keep the evidence, so make sure you’re not showing them screenshots or photos on your phone.
+Sometimes, the judge will keep the evidence, so don’t show them screenshots or photos from your phone.

-The entire small claims hearing should only be a couple of minutes, but it could be longer.
+The entire small claims hearing should only be a few minutes, but it could be longer.

-If you show up, but your landlord does not, you do not automatically win your case.
+You do not automatically win your case if you show up, but your landlord does not.
 You will still need to prove to the judge why you should win.

-It’s rare that a judge will tell you which side won right away.
-Typically, the judge’s decision will be mailed to you, which usually takes a few days.
+A judge will rarely tell you which side won right away.
+The judge’s decision will typically be mailed to you, which usually takes a few days.
 Be patient!